Shopify/quilt/packages/react-hydrate/README.md

 }
 ```

-You can optionally pass an `id` prop, which will be used to prefix the identifier used to match server and client markup (if the application behaves well, this should be unnecessary, but it can prevent any issues where multiple hydrated components of different types render in a different order across server and client).
+You can optionally pass an `id` prop to `Hydrator`, which will be used to prefix the identifier used to match server and client markup.